hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 9. Add on whatever you earn from coin rush and double it.
 10. TJ5 is one of the hardest stages you can farm before needing to swap out noble gear for dps gear.
 (3 stars level 125 hero)
 11. Its also the hardest stage Santa (3 stars, level 125) could handle so add on his gold bonuses.
-12. It isnt farmed for coin rush gold.
+12. It isn't farmed for coin rush gold.
 That will remain the same every stage from lib onwards.
 TJ5 is farmed for its wave gold.
 The orbs and dusts are added bonuses."

 ## Why is mitochondria the powerhouse of the cell?